DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 I am currently working on some pcbs, the mainboard and toolhead board are nearly done but are encoutering some issues.

 # Toolhead Board
-None Finished ATM, visit kicad projects for details
+None Finished ATM, visit kicad projects for details.
 ![A1K TH Board](none_atm)

 # Main Controller Board
-None Finished ATM, visit kicad projects for details
+None Finished ATM, visit kicad projects for details.
 ![A1K MCU Board](none_atm)